ecol-master/Distributed-Calculator/Readme.md

 Make file contains such commands to start a project:
 - `make docker-start` - starting a project (http and grpc servers)
-- `make test-proejct` - running all test for project (for some packages there are no test)
+- `make test-project` - running all test for project (for some packages there are no test)

 # API Documentation